-These cupcakes would make the perfect gift for baby’s 1st birthday or a themed treat if you’re throwing a party for your little one.
+These 1st birthday cupcakes would make the perfect gift for a baby’s 1st birthday or a themed treat if you’re throwing a party for your little one.

-You can swap the blue modelling paste for pink for a girl or cream for a neutral tone – the choice is yours.
-Victoria has used a chocolate cupcake recipe for the base of these cupcakes but you can use a different cupcake recipe if preferred.
+You can swap the blue modeling paste for pink for a girl or cream for a neutral tone – the choice is yours.
+We’ve used chocolate cupcakes for the base of these cupcakes but you can use a different cupcake recipe (opens in new tab) if preferred.

-- 5g white modelling paste for the eyes and cupcake
+- 5g white modeling paste for the eyes and cupcake

 - 2g black fondant